f-pfeiffer/rl_uni_tue_2023/README.md

-# Code for the final project of the Reinforcement Learning course at the University of Tübingen in summer term 2023.
+# Code for the final project of the Reinforcement Learning Lecture at the University of Tübingen in summer term 2023.

 ## Teamname: The Random Action Rascals